Gunshow (webcomic): "This is fine"

 A 2013 Gunshow strip titled "On Fire" features an anthropomorphic dog (dubbed "Question Hound") drinking tea in a room that is burning down.
 Despite its own body catching fire and beginning to melt, the dog remains perfectly calm throughout the six-panel strip, saying lines such as "That's okay, things are going to be okay."
 The first two panels of the strip, featuring the dog simply sitting in the blazing room saying "this is fine", became a popular internet meme.
 The dog's demeanor, described as "somewhere between bemused acceptance and outright denial" by Slate Magazine's Jacob Brogan, proved popular with its full context removed.
 The sentence "this is fine" was described by The Verge's Chris Plante as a "shorthand for when a situation becomes so terrible our brains refuse to grapple with its severity".

-The spread of the two panels was traced back by the Know Your Meme community to September 2014, when the image appeared without attribution on Reddit and Imgur with the caption "Basically how I’m handling life right now".
+The spread of the two panels was traced back by the Know Your Meme community to September 2014, when the image appeared without attribution on Reddit and Imgur with the caption "Basically how I'm handling life right now".
 The meme has been used on social media as a general comment on bad events or disasters, such as the Deepwater Horizon oil spill.
 Green described the meme's popularity in 2016 as "a barometer of current trends", indicating that it was an intense year.
-Brogan stated that the meme is unique because it is infrequently modified from its original version and because its popularity is still climbing.
+Brogan stated that the meme is unique because it is infrequently modified from its original version and because its popularity was still climbing as of 2016.

 In an interview, KC Green stated that during the period in which he created "On Fire" he was struggling with himself and getting his anti-depressant dosage right.
 As the image's popularity surged, Green started selling prints and shirts of the strip on his TopatoCo storefront.
 Green noted that "It's easier to sell the first two [panels] than the entire [comic] where the dog melts into nothingness."
 Purchase of Question Hound as a plushie, and later in 2020 as a Funko Pop!, was also made available on TopatoCo.
 The plushie received newfound attention on social media when one was seen at the Mars 2020 mission control for the landing of Perseverance.

 In 2016 Green followed up the "On Fire" comic with a "This is Not Fine" comic on The Nib, in which the dog abruptly switches from denial of the fire to terror over it, putting it out in a panic while yelling at themselves for letting the fire go so far out of control, and makes mention of the recent killing of Harambe, a gorilla in a Cincinnati zoo.